Estimated reading time: 10 minutes

 Can you have intrusive thoughts without OCD?

-Seif and Winston (2019) estimate that about 6 million people in the U.S. struggle with intrusive thoughts.
-These can happen with OCD, but also with anxiety, stress, or even hormone changes in teens and adults.
-In PTSD, they may be tied to trauma, like a car crash or violent event.
+Seif and Winston (2019) estimate around 6 million people in the U.S. wrestle with intrusive thoughts.
+These pop up not just with OCD but also withanxiety,stress, or even hormone shifts during teen years and adulthood.
+In PTSD, they often link back to trauma—like a car crash or a violent event.

-Intrusive thoughts aren’t always harmful—if someone can ignore them.
-But if they start changing how a person thinks or acts (which often happens with OCD kids), it’s time to get professional help.
+Intrusive thoughts aren’t always harmful—if someone can brush them off.
+But when these thoughts start changing how a person thinks or acts, which happens a lot with kids battling OCD, that’s a clear sign it’s time for professional help.

 What are OCD compulsions?